 - Trading positions accumulated by the market maker

 Since automated systems can handle their risks much more accurately than humans, they offer better quotes for the Market Makers.
-While using automated systems for Market Making, you get:

-- Faster response time
+- Faster response time for market making

-- Scalability and
+- Scalability in market making

-Faster response time
+Faster response time for market making

 Speaking of scalability, while human traders can only track activities in a few instruments, automated systems can do the work in thousands of them simultaneously.
 Also, an automated trading system provides liquidity in significantly more financial instruments.